Boston College Eagles football

 The Boston College Eagles football team represents Boston College in the sport of American football.
 The Eagles compete in the NCAA Division I Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) as a member of the Atlantic Coast Conference (ACC).
 The Eagles home games are played at Alumni Stadium on the university's campus in Chestnut Hill, Massachusetts.

 Formed in 1892, Boston College has won four Eastern championships in 1940, 1942, 1983, and 1984 when most Division I FBS schools in the Northeast and Mid-Atlantic regions remained independent, and one co–Big East championship in 2004.
 BC claims one national championship in 1940, though the NCAA doesn't recognize it.
 The program has amassed over 700 wins, and has a 15–13 record in postseason bowl games, most notably the 1941 Sugar Bowl and 1985 Cotton Bowl.
 Boston College has produced a Heisman Trophy winner (Doug Flutie in 1984), 13 consensus All-Americans, and over 200 NFL players.
-Boston College has had eight members inducted into the College Football Hall of Fame, and two inductees into the Pro Football Hall of Fame: Art Donovan and Ernie Stautner.
+Boston College has had eight members inducted into the College Football Hall of Fame, and three inductees into the Pro Football Hall of Fame: Art Donovan, Ernie Stautner, and Luke Kuechly.

 Boston College is one of only two Catholic universities that field a team in the Football Bowl Subdivision, the other being Notre Dame.
 In addition to success on the gridiron, Boston College football teams are consistently ranked among the nation's best for academic achievement and graduation.
 In 2005, 2006, and 2007, the football team's Academic Progress Rate was the highest of any school that finished the season ranked in the AP or ESPN/USA Today Coaches' polls.

-Boston College is the only FBS school in New England (as well as Massachusetts) to compete in one of the Power Four conferences.
+Boston College is the only FBS school in Massachusetts and in New England to compete in one of the Power Four conferences.
 The Eagles are currently coached by Bill O'Brien, who formerly served as head coach for Penn State and as offensive coordinator at Alabama as well as the NFL's New England Patriots.